-Location "I RESPECT the rights of others when I" "I am RESPONSIBLE for my actions when I" "I am COMMITTED TO ACHIEVEMENT when I" All (school wide, including school organised activities) Use polite language Listen actively and wait for my turn to speak Follow adult directions Maintain personal space Display physical behaviours appropriate for school Remove my hat inside Accept the outcomes of my actions Wear the school uniform Use and return resources appropriately Put rubbish in bins Report any damage or equipment problems Demonstrate punctuality Ensure my own and others safety Follow school policies Attend school Set 'SMART' goals Work hard to achieve my goals Identify my strengths and weaknesses Get help to improve Use positive 'self-talk' Display a willingness to try new things Positively acknowledge my own and others achievements Classrooms Put my hand up to ask questions Ensure personal electronic devices are off Ask permission to leave the classroom Ask for help Bring the required equipment into class Know the 'Learning Intent' and 'Success Goals' for the lesson Complete set tasks on time Use a diary to record homework and assessment Use my "Level of Achievement" to set goals Transitions Line up quietly in 2 lines Go to the toilet during breaks Go straight to my destination Playground Allow others to join in Wear a hat outside Follow the agreed 'rules of the game' Stay 'in-bounds' Arriving and leaving school Act in a way that reflects positively on the school while in uniform Follow directions for boarding buses Follow bus company rules Walk bikes through school and across the crossing Use designated gates
+At TOOGOOLA we are "W Respectful, Responsil At TOOGOOLAWAH STATE HIGH SCHOOL we are "Working Together" to be: Respectful, Responsible and Committed to Achievement HOOL Achievement Location "I Respect the rights of others when I" "I am RESPONSIBLE for my actions when I" "I am COMMITTED TO ACHIEVEMENT when I" All (school wide, including school organised activities) Use polite language Listen actively and wait for my turm to speak Follow adult directions Maintain personal space Display physical behaviours appropriate for school Remove my hat inside Ensure my mobile phone is stored in a mobile phone locker upon arrival at school and is not accessed between the first bell and the last bell of the day Accept the outcomes of my actions Wear the school uniform Use and return resources appropriately Put rubbish in bins Report any damage or equipment problems Demonstrate punctuality Ensure my own and others safety Follow school policies Attend school Set 'SMART' goals Work hard to achieve my goals Identify my strengths and weaknesses Get help to improve Use positive 'self-talk' Display a willingness to try new things Positively acknowledge my own and others achievements Classrooms Put my hand up to ask questions Ask permission to leave the classroom Ask for help Bring the required equipment into class Know the 'Learning Intent' and 'Success Goals' for the lesson Complete set tasks on time Use a diary to record homework and assessment Use my "Level of Achievement" to set goals Transitions Line up quietly in 2 lines Go to the toilet during breaks Go straight to my destination Playground Allow others to join in Wear a hat outside Follow the agreed 'rules of the game' Stay 'in-bounds' Arriving and leaving school Act in a way that reflects positively on the school while in uniform Follow directions for boarding buses Follow bus company rules Walk bikes through school and across the crossing Use designated gates Be Respectful Be Re Be Responsible • Be Committed to Achievement d to Achievement

-School Dress Code
+Student Dress Code

-Toogoolawah State High School has a School Dress Code that is selected, supported and endorsed by the Parents' and Citizens' Association.
-The Education (General Provisions) Act 2006 empowers a school to specify a School Dress Code.
-A School Dress Code allows a school to specify:
+Toogoolawah State High School has a Student Dress Code that is selected, supported and endorsed by the Parents' and Citizens' Association.
+The Education (General Provisions) Act 2006 empowers a school to specify a Student Dress Code.
+A Student Dress Code allows a school to specify: